HorizonUnix/GenericNVMeName/README.md

 - You can change the NVMe controller name by changing the `Vendor Name` and `Chipset Name` in `Info.plist`.

 > [!CAUTION]
-> - I think the members and owners of ChefKiss Inc. shouldn't use this kext.
+> - I **think** the members and owners of ChefKiss Inc **shouldn't** use this kext.
 Why?
-Because Visual will say, 'Do not use this kext because it will inject some useless information and just only for comestic, etc...'
+Because Visual **will** say `Do not use this kext because it will inject some useless information and just only for comestic, etc...`.
 So, is that true?
-We still don't know because I've been banned from both Telegram and GitHub by ChefKiss ( Visual )
+We still don't know because I've been banned from both Telegram and GitHub by ChefKiss (Visual)